2022–23 Maltese Challenge League: Teams

 Eighteen teams will compete in the league which will include the Four teams promoted from the Amateur League and one team relegated from the Premier League.
 This Season will be playing only one round.
 After the first round, the top six will play each other twice to determine whether to win the Challenge League, be promoted, or stay in Challenge League next season.
 And those who finish seventh till eighteenth in the first round will play once in Play-Out to determine who will stay in Challenge League or have either been relegated.

 Venues

+On 21 December 2022.
+The Malta Football Association introduce another stadium at Luxol Stadium in Pembroke due to the final fixture of the first round that played three matches at the same time.
+On 21 December 2022.
+The Malta Football Association introduce another stadium at Sirens Stadium in San Pawl il-Baħar due to the final fixture of the season that is playing four matches at the same time.